-Chimineas have grown rapidly in popularity over the last few years, especially here in the UK.
+Chimineas have become more and more popular over the last few years, especially here in the UK.
 It’s not hard to see why, given that they are both attractive and functional.

-The clay shell retains heat, making it an excellent source of warmth even after the fire dies.
-These models don’t tend to get as hot as metal alternatives which is good to bear in mind if you have small children or pets.
+They make good heaters; the clay shell retains heat well, making it an excellent source of warmth even after the fire dies.
+Clay models don’t tend to get as hot on the outside as metal chimineas, which is good to bear in mind if you have small children or pets.

 Whilst most traditional clay chimineas don’t have the option to place a grill inside and cook food, there are certain models that do.
 Clay chimineas that divide into two sections can be used as BBQs.
-The chimney is removed, leaving a circular base.
+In these instances, the chimney is removed leaving a circular base.
 A grill can then be rested on top of this base.
-These tend to be on the smaller side, as BBQs go, but perfectly suited to cooking a few burgers, sausages, or veggies.

 Your best bet, when looking for a clay chiminea, is to go for a well-known brand who make artisan, handmade models.
 This is the way to ensure you get an authentic, high-quality product and not a cheap, batch-produced imitation.
-The latter will only cause disappointment.
+The latter will be more likely to cause disappointment.

-Clay chimineas are great if: you want something that will be safe around children and pets, you are looking for something traditional and decorative, you mostly want to use it as a heat source.
+Clay chimineas are great if: you want something that will be safe around children and pets, you are looking for something traditional and decorative, and you primarily want to use it as a heat source.

-A clay chiminea may not be right for you if: you want to burn coal, you won’t be able to store it in winter (frost can cause clay to crack), you want something that’s easy to manoeuvre.
+A clay chiminea may not be right for you if: you want to burn coal, you don’t have a place to store it in winter (frost can cause clay to crack), or if you want something that’s easy to move around.

-They have an amazing ability for retaining heat and can really help keep you warm outside.
+Cast iron chimineas have an amazing ability for retaining heat and can help keep you warm outside.
 They’re especially good if you have a larger area to keep warm.

-Cast iron chimineas are often pretty big.
-This is great news for keeping warm; the bigger the chiminea, the more fuel you can use to create a more intense fire.
+Cast iron chimineas can be quite large which is great news for using them as a heat source.
+The bigger the chiminea, the more fuel you can use to create a more intense fire.
 A lot of cast iron chimineas have the option for grilling food.

-In a cast iron chiminea you can burn: wood, charcoal, paper, coal… they can stand higher temperatures than clay models so you’re not limited on fuel type.
+In a cast iron chiminea you can burn: wood, charcoal, paper, coal, etc. They can withstand higher temperatures than clay models so you’re not limited on fuel type.

-A cast iron chiminea may not be right for you if: want to move it around (these models are HEAVY), you don’t want to do any maintenance (they may rust and require you to buff off the rust and treat them with paint before winter), you don’t want to buy a protective cover.
+A cast iron chiminea may not be right for you if: you want to move it around a lot (these models are HEAVY), you don’t want to do any maintenance (they may rust and require you to buff off the rust and treat them with paint before winter), or you don’t want to buy a separate protective cover.

 Steel chimineas offer the most variation when it comes to shape and size.